Research: Past, Present, Future

 I presented an early version of one of my dissertation’s key sections at CAMWS in 2017, discussing how in several of his dialogues on language Lucian adopts ironically pedantic personae for the sake of undermining them and their viewpoints.
 At the SCS meeting in January 2019 I presented on the early findings of a project developed from my dissertation work, focusing on the second-century CE lexicographer Phrynichus and Favorinus the Gallo-Roman orator and philosopher.
 Favorinus was immensely popular in the early- and mid-second century CE, and as the teacher of Aulus Gellius he appears throughout the Attic Nights as a Socratic figure.
 Phrynichus, however, uses Favorinus as a rhetorical punching bag in his short lexicon, excoriating him for his supposedly deficient Greek.
 My study considers these sharply contrasting representations from a sociolinguistic perspective, concluding that Phrynichus’ work negotiates his expert status in an Atticizing community of practice via sustained attacks on popular figures, including Favorinus and even Menander.
-This talk forms the basis for an article I am currently developing for submission later this fall, which expands the scope to include detailed examinations of other representations of Favorinus alongside fuller discussion of Phrynichus’ possible relationship with Greek rhetoric in the Roman social and political spheres.
+This talk forms the basis for an article currently under review, which expands the scope to include detailed examinations of other representations of Favorinus alongside fuller discussion of Phrynichus’ possible relationship with Greek rhetoric in the Roman social and political spheres.

 My current book project develops the dissertation into a monograph by streamlining the background and supporting material to allow for a fuller discussion specific to Lucian’s contributions and the linguistic theory I employ in examining them.
 Tightening the scope of the study will allow me to rework this other material into the basis of a subsequent book project, focused on the works of Aulus Gellius and Athenaeus of Naucratis, whose contributions to our understanding of Greek and Roman intellectual life far exceed the treatment I can provide in the current project.
 These authors’ works and their aims in writing them resist categorization; consequently, they have struggled for readership outside of the specialists who study them.
 In my view, each deserves a wider audience because both present fascinating scenes of inter-linguistic exploration and speculation.
 I see my project complementing the pioneering research of J.N.
 Adams into bilingualism in the ancient world, building on my dissertation work to develop a sociological model for the linguistic ideologies underlying the Attic Nights and Deipnosophists.
 Such a book promises to improve understanding of relationships between language and identity by illustrating how variations in the reception of ancient works result from differing assumptions about such relationships.